edenhindi/MazeNavigator/README.md

 ## Installation
-(based upon the installation tutorial in cognitive robots course in the Technion univeristy) Follow these steps to set up the project on your machine:
+(based upon the installation tutorial in cognitive robots course at the Technion university) Follow these steps to set up the project on your machine:

 ### Prerequisites